mahnoorfk/SQL-Project/starting_with_questions.md

 SQL Queries:

-SELECT *
+SELECT city, country, SUM(totaltransacrev)
 FROM all_sessions
-WHERE transacrevenue IS NOT NULL
+WHERE totaltransacrev IS NOT NULL
+GROUP BY city, country
-ORDER BY transacrevenue DESC
+ORDER BY SUM(totaltransacrev) DESC

 Answer: Country: USA